 in relation to a set of items, 'all possible combinations of two' such items means all ordered pairs of items from that set;

 'pooling arrangement' means an arrangement whereby several insurance or reinsurance undertakings agree to share identified insurance risks in defined proportions.
-The parties insured by the pooling arrangement are not members to the pooling arrangement.
+The parties insured by the members of the pooling arrangement are not themselves members of the pooling arrangement.
 Where an arrangement does include the insured parties as members it is not a pooling arrangement.

 (a) If the insurance or reinsurance undertaking is not a party of the pooling arrangement: